UPDATE 18-AUG-2019: Since the GEDmatch site and GENESIS are one and the same now I have updated this post to say GEDmatch rather than GENESIS

-GENESIS.gedmatch.com is a free 3rd party site of tools where you can upload your DNA test results and compare them with those from people who have tested at other companies.
+GEDmatch.com is a free 3rd party site of tools where you can upload your DNA test results and compare them with those from people who have tested at other companies.
 It is the new version of GEDmatch.com that can compare the data from many more companies than the original.
 Click here for my previous post written for GEDmatch users moving to GENESIS.
-Today’s article is to introduce GENESIS basics to the new tester.
+Today’s article is to introduce the new version of the GEDMATCH basics to the new tester.

 One problem for many users is that this site is not intuitive.
-GENESIS does not hold your hand and does not build your tree for you.
+GEDMATCH does not hold your hand and does not build your tree for you.
 You have to learn how to use the tools there to the best advantage for your own research.
-I have many posts on this blog for GEDmatch, most of them are also useful for Genesis and I will list some of those later.
+I have many posts on this blog for GEDmatch, .
 UPDATE 17 FEB 2019: Click here for the slides from my presentation about the basics of using this site from Saturday Feb 16, 2019, in Carlsbad for the North County DNA Interest Group (DIG).

-To get started at GENESIS, you have to be registered as a user.
-Currently that is still done over on the old GEDmatch.com site.
+To get started at GENMATCH, you have to be registered as a user.
 Your login will be your email address with a password you create.
 Some people prefer to use an email which they have created just for genealogical research.
 Easy to do at gmail, hotmail, or yahoo, among others and it is a way to create some privacy.
 Note that GEDmatch is careful to warn you when you register that their site can be used by law enforcement to try to identify violent offenders and victims.
 Click here to understand how your DNA can out a distant cousin who is a criminal.